qbit/deftly.net/posts/2016-05-31-why-i-run-openbsd.md

 ### The Double Drill Set

 All of this inconsistency with the wireless stuff left me with a dirty, uneasay feeling.
-Where else is this disregard manifesting?
-Is there no process that looks at tooling and says: "Wait, these tools do very similar things from a users perspective.. lets not clutter the environment with more tools that do _almost_ the same thing..".
+Where else is this disregard for users manifesting?
+Is there no process that looks at tooling and says:
+"Wait, these tools do very similar things from a users perspective.
+Let's not clutter the environment with more tools that do _almost_ the same thing."

 It's like having two drills, one that drives screws in, and another that take them out.